Quantized Floquet topology with temporal noise

 \emph{Model} -- Throughout this paper, we study a single-particle model of the anomalous Floquet-Anderson insulator (AFAI) with time-dependent noise.
 We start from the original AFAI model \cite{titumphysical}, which involves a 5-step Floquet drive.
 The first four steps involve hopping between sites of the two sublattices.
-Specifically, for step $\ell\in \{1,2,3,4\}$, the Hamiltonian is $H_\ell=-J\sum_{<ij>_\ell} c_i^\dagger c_j$, where $<ij>_\ell$ indicates the bonds that are ``turned on'' during step $\ell$, as illustrated in \fref{Figure.Model}a.
+Specifically, for step $\ell\in \{1,2,3,4\}$, the Hamiltonian is $H_\ell=-J\sum_{\langle ij \rangle_\ell} c_i^\dagger c_j$, where $c_j$ is the fermion annihilation operator on site $j$ and $\langle ij \rangle_\ell$ indicates the bonds that are ``turned on'' during step $\ell$, as illustrated in \fref{Figure.Model}a.
 During step 5, a sublattice-dependent potential of strength $\Delta$ is applied: $H_5=\Delta \sum_{j} \eta_j c_j^\dagger c_j$, where $\eta_j=+1$ ($-1$) on the A (B) sublattice.
-Each Hamiltonian $H_\ell$ is present for time $T_\ell$, which in the absence of temporal order is just $T_\ell=T/5$, where $T=2\pi/\Omega$ is the driving period.
-The hopping Hamiltonians $H_{1-4}$ are chosen such that, for the fine-tuned value $J=J_0\equiv 5 \Omega /4$, bulk electrons undergo a ``cyclotron'' orbit during each Floquet cycle and return to their original site, as illustrated in \fref{Figure.Model}.
+Each Hamiltonian $H_\ell$ is present for time $T_\ell$, which in the absence of temporal order is just $T_\ell=T/5$.
+The hopping Hamiltonians $H_{1-4}$ are chosen such that, for the fine-tuned value $J=J_0\equiv 5 \Omega /4$, bulk electrons undergo a ``cyclotron'' orbit during each Floquet cycle and return to their original site, as illustrated in \fref{Figure.Intro}a and \fref{Figure.Model}a.
 A static chemical potential disorder is added throughout the cycle with Hamiltonian $H_\mathrm{dis}=\sum{\mu_j c_j^\dagger c_j}$, where each $\mu_j$ is uniformly sampled from the interval $[-W,W]$.
 Units are set by $\Omega=\hbar=1$, and we choose $\Delta = 0.4\Omega$ and $J=J_0=5\Omega/4$ throughout.

 In this work, we modify the Hamiltonian by adding temporal disorder (noise).
-Explicitly, noise is introduced via random modification of the Floquet timing: $T_\ell = T(1+\delta_\ell)/5$, where $\delta_\ell \in [-W_T,W_T]$ is sampled independently during each Floquet cycle \footnote{Note that one can equivalently keep each step fixed at $T/5$ and rescale the Hamiltonian by a factor $1+\delta_\ell$.}.
+Explicitly, noise is introduced via random modification of the Floquet timing: $T_\ell = T(1+\delta_\ell)/5$, where $\delta_\ell \in [-W_T,W_T]$ is sampled uniformly and independently during each Floquet cycle \footnote{Note that one can equivalently keep each step fixed at $T/5$ and rescale the Hamiltonian by a factor $1+\delta_\ell$.}.
 Naively, one expects that noise will immediately destroy the Floquet topological phase, as it breaks the time periodicity \cite{sieberer2018statistical}.
 Yet, as we will show, the topological response remains robust against weak noise due to special properties of the AFAI's topological response.